 Before pressing send, consider reading your drafts aloud – a kind of microlisten.
 This can detect any stumbles, unintended repetitions, slumps, clanging notes, and clumsy rhythms.
 Better to find those misbeats or hollow notes before your piece wings its way to a publisher – to double-check you’ve paid attention to the small big things.
 The glimpses.
 The control.
 The tension.
 The rhythm.
 The precision.
 The twists.
 The gaps.
 The expansiveness.
 And of course – the word count.

 Emma Ashmere’s new short story collection DREAMS THEY FORGOT is published by Wakefield Press.
 Her stories have been widely published including in the Age, Griffith Review, Overland, Review of Australian Fiction, Sleepers Almanac, Short Australian Stories, #8WordStory, NGVmagazine, and the Commonwealth Writers literary magazine, adda.
-She was shortlisted for the 2019 Commonwealth Writers Short Story Prize, 2019 Newcastle Short Story Award, 2018 Overland NUW Fair Australia Prize, and the 2001 Age Short Story Competition; and longlisted for the 2020 Big Issue Fiction Edition, and the 2020 Heroines Prize, with another story forthcoming in the NZ/Aust Scorchers climate change anthology, and her ‘What I’m Reading’ article has just been published on Meanjin’s blog.
-Emma’s critically acclaimed debut novel, THE FLOATING GARDEN was shortlisted for the Small Press Network MUBA/Book of The Year prize 2016.
+She’s been shortlisted for the Commonwealth Writers Short Story Prize, Newcastle Short Story Award, Overland NUW Fair Australia Prize, and the Age Short Story Competition; and longlisted for the 2020 Big Issue Fiction Edition, and the 2020 Heroines Prize, with another story forthcoming in the NZ/Aust Scorchers climate change anthology.
+Emma’s ‘What I’m Reading’ article has just been published on Meanjin’s blog.
+Emma’s critically acclaimed debut novel, THE FLOATING GARDEN was shortlisted for the Small Press Network Book of The Year prize 2016, and she’s a finalist for the Carmel Bird Digital Literary Award 2021.
 Read more of her posts re short and long stories here.

 This article was first published in the Sept/Oct 2017 edition of Byron Writers Festival magazine Northerly.